MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 You will then need to choose an instance type.
 We went for a t3a.large but you could probably select a smaller one.

 You will also need to configure a security group so that you can ssh into your instance, and access the 8050 port on which our dash app runs.
-Thisi is done as follows:
+This is done as follows:

 <p align="center">
     <img src="./assets/screenshot-security-group.png" width="100%">